 When you create parameters of session types, you can select session types from the dropdown list of parameters and it prevents faulty session types from being entered.

-You can have two session types running at the same time if needed.
+You can have multiple session types running at the same time if needed.
 Keep in mind that these sessions can overlap in time especially if sessions are left open.